 Accretion and interest expense primarily relates to interest on the Wexford Loan.
-In YTD Q2 2021, the Wexford Loan interest was capitalized to the mineral property.

 On March 31, 2021, the Company completed the sale of the Marlin Group to GR Silver and recorded a gain on disposal of \$12 million.

 Foreign exchange gains and losses arise from the translation of foreign-denominated transactions and balances into the relevant functional currencies of the Company and its subsidiaries.
 There are significant foreign-denominated intercompany balances held by certain subsidiaries of the Company.
 Fluctuations between the functional currency of the subsidiary and the currency of the intercompany balance result in significant non-cash, unrealized foreign exchange gains and losses.
 These unrealized gains and losses are recognized in the consolidated net income of the Company.